 Driving safely with a trailer or another vehicle behind your vehicle can be overwhelming, especially if it is your first time.
 Towing requires greater attention to detail than regular driving because the additional weight can affect the vehicle’s stability, stopping distance, and acceleration.
-It is critical to be aware of the risks and to prepare for them by taking the necessary precautions
+It is critical to be aware of the risks and to prepare for them by taking the necessary precautions.

 Tips for driving safely when towing

-To stay safe on the road, careful planning, concentration, and skill are required.
+For driving safely on the road, careful planning, concentration, and skill are required.
 You can ensure a safe journey with a trailer or car behind your vehicle by following these tips and driving safely.

 - Make sure that your vehicle is capable of towing.
 Check your owner’s manual to find out how much weight your vehicle can safely tow.

 - Double-check that your trailer or car is securely fastened to your vehicle.
 Check that the hitch is securely attached, that the trailer’s brakes and lights are operational, and that the trailer’s tires are properly inflated.